 After I cleaned out the camper (see...
 "How to safely clean out your vintage trailer find."), I removed all of the curtains, rods, table, and seats.

 Then I removed the battery, pump, water tank, fuses, and propane tanks.
-I carefully removed all of the light fixtures, mirror and exterior lights, wrapping them up for safe keeping.
-I was lucky enough to have a camper that was complete; all of the fixture and appliances were intact.
+I carefully removed all of the light fixtures, mirror, and exterior lights, wrapping them up for safekeeping.
+I was lucky enough to have a camper that was complete; all of the fixtures and appliances were intact.

 From there I began to unscrew all of the cabinetry.
 It was tougher than it sounds because in the 50s they used flat head screws.
 UGH!